Bilawal’s rally briefly stopped at Uch Sharif

 ISLAMABAD: The election rally of the Pakistan People’s Party (PPP) Chairman Bilawal Bhutto Zardari was stopped on its way to the Shrine at Uch Sharif by the Punjab Police for more than one hour and was allowed to move after the intervention of the Election Commission of Pakistan (ECP).

-The local police claimed that the rally was stopped due to security reasons as the security clearance for visiting the shrine was not obtained, but the PPP did not agree with the local administration’s claim, saying that all the permissions were duly taken.
+The local police claims that the rally was stooped due to security reasons as the security clearance for visiting the shrine was not obtained, but the PPP did not agree with the local administration’s claim, saying that all the permissions were duly taken.

 The PPP viewed that the issue was created just to create hurdles in the way of Bilawal for his election campaign in Punjab after his successful election rallies in Sindh.